8 a.m. - 8 p.m., Pride of Kansas Building

 Preschool and early elementary

 The Kansas State Fair is filled with wonder–and words that start with every letter of the alphabet.
 Ferris Wheel ABC is a fun and creative word game, where students can excitedly search the fairgrounds for items that begin with each letter.
 When they complete their game cards, you can swing by the Education Information Center to grab a prize.
-Download a printable copy of Ferris Wheel ABC here.
+Get a copy at the Education Center or download a printable copy of Ferris Wheel ABC here.

 The FFA Agricultural Education Building features activities that appeal to a variety of students.
 FFA representatives provide live, educational demonstrations and hands-on educational activities that help students learn more about Kansas agriculture.
 As a bonus, this is the home of the grand champion 4-H/FFA beef, sheep, goat and swine.
 The FFA Education Building is open from 8:30 a.m. until dark, and each visit takes roughly 15 minutes.